-(IV) Payment of fees; multi-defendant proceedings.
+IV.
+Payment of fees; multi-defendant proceedings.

-- (a) All Official Court Reporters shall submit transcript invoices on a standard form.
-The invoice form shall identify the title and number of the cause for which the transcript was required to be furnished, the nature of the proceedings transcribed, and the fee approved therefore. - (b) If the Chancery Court conducts multi-defendant proceedings, the Court Reporter shall be compensated by the Chancery Court for one original transcript, and shall be compensated for copies of said transcript for each of the additional defendants' court files.
-If a court proceeding entails one defendant with multiple counts or cases, the Court Reporter shall be compensated by the Chancery Court for one original transcript, and shall be compensated for copies of said transcript for each of the defendant's additional court files.
-The rates for original transcripts and copies shall be as set forth in paragraph (c) below. - (c) The reporter may charge three dollars and eighty-five cents (\$3.85) per page of twenty-five (25) lines, for all transcripts, records and other papers required to be made and issued as the official reporter for hearings conducted after November 1, 2024.
-At no additional charge, the reporter shall include one (1) copy for the party ordering the original.
-The reporter may charge one dollar and twenty-five cents (\$1.25) per page for each additional copy, and may require payment in advance.
+- (a) All Official Court Reporters shall submit transcript invoices on a standard form as appended to these rules.
+The invoice form shall identify the title and number of the cause for which the transcript was required to be furnished, the nature of the proceedings transcribed, and the fee approved therefore. - (b) If the District Court conducts multi-defendant proceedings, such as arraignments, the Court Reporter shall be compensated by the District Court for one original transcript, and shall be compensated for copies of said transcript for each of the additional defendants' court files.
+If a court proceeding entails one defendant with multiple counts or cases, the Court Reporter shall be compensated by the District Court for one original transcript, and shall be compensated for copies of said transcript for each of the defendant's additional court files.
+The rates for original transcripts and copies shall be as set forth in W.S.
+5-3-410(e).